zerkotin/extjs-intro/cmd.md

 `sencha [category] [command]`

 Example:
-`sencha app build` //will compile the app at the current folder
+`sencha app build`
+This will compile the app at the current folder

 The options are as follows: